 D: Vitamin D is responsible for the absorption of calcium and phosphate.
-The mammalian body can produce vitamin D in the presence of sunshine but it can also be obtain from food.
+The mammalian body can produce vitamin D in the presence of sunshine but it can also be obtained from food.
 It is necessary for healthy bones, cardiovascular function, nervous and immune systems.

 Sources: Heart, liver, eggs.

-E: Vitamin E is an antioxidant, enzymatic activity regulator, protects lipids, prevents the oxidation of fatty acids and plays a role in neurological function.
+E: Vitamin E is an antioxidant, enzymatic activity regulator, protects lipids, prevents the oxidation of fatty acids, and plays a role in neurological function.
 It is widely used as a natural preservative in foods.

 Sources: Heart, liver, spinach, mango, broccoli, papaya, mustard greens, collard greens, eggs.

-K (Phylloquinone): Vitamin K plays a role in biosynthesis of proteins that act to coagulate blood and is needed for metabolic processes within the cells of bones and other tissues.
+K (Phylloquinone): Vitamin K plays a role in the biosynthesis of proteins that act to coagulate blood and is needed for metabolic processes within the cells of bones and other tissues.

 Sources: Heart, liver, leafy greens, broccoli.